looker-open-source/actions/README.md

 ## Running an Integration Service w/Heroku

-Because Looker will only accept an integration server with a valid HTTPS certificate, it is convenient to develop with Heroku Really!
+Because Looker will only accept an integration server with a valid HTTPS certificate, it is convenient to develop with Heroku.
+Really!
 It's super convenient and fast!
 Just as snappy as running locally.
 Here are some instructions to get you started:

 * create an account with Heroku if you don't already have one
 * run `heroku login` and provide your Heroku credentials